-- Worms – Malware designed to spread copies of itself.
+- Worms – Pieces of code designed to spread copies of tnemselves.
 It doesn’t necessarily require a click or download to do this; it will look for holes in your network security.
 A worm can modify or delete files, inject malicious code into your systems, or significantly reduce performance and speed

 - Trojans – A virus disguised as a legitimate program, intended to dupe a user into willingly install it into their system, usually to allow someone access to systems or to take control.
 Trojans more commonly are delivered as downloads but can be hidden as macros embedded in programs such as Microsoft Word.